-A barber chair is an explosive release of wood fibers under tension.
-It results in a vertical split of the tree bole:
+A barberchair is an explosive release of wood fibers that are under tension (figure 2.3.31).
+It results in a vertical split of the tree bole.

 - The dynamic splitting motion launches the straightening fiber slab upward and/or outward from the bending fiber in an uncontrolled release of energy.
-This can sometimes completely sever the stem and even throw the freed slab many feet away from the original stump location. - It is very difficult to develop an escape plan for a barberchair. - Heavy, forward-leaning trees, the presence of a Dutchman, or a poorly constructed undercut can cause a tree to barberchair.
+This can sometimes completely sever the stem and even throw the freed slab many feet away from the original stump location. - It is very difficult to develop an escape plan for a barberchair. - Heavy, forward leaning trees, the presence of a Dutchman, or a poorly constructed undercut can cause a tree to barberchair.